Disappearance of Susan Powell: Investigation

-In August 2012, West Valley City police released documents showing that Joshua took actions that were regarded as highly suspicious following Susan's disappearance.
-Joshua liquidated Susan's retirement accounts, cancelled her regularly scheduled chiropractic sessions, and withdrew his children from daycare.
+In August 2012, West Valley City police released documents showing Joshua took actions that were regarded as highly suspicious following Susan's disappearance.
+He liquidated his wife's retirement accounts, cancelled her regularly scheduled chiropractic sessions and withdrew his children from daycare.
 He had also previously spoken to coworkers about how to hide a body in an abandoned mineshaft in the western Utah desert.

-Police interviewed the couple's elder son, Charlie, who confirmed that the camping trip Joshua described took place; however, unlike his father, he stated that Susan had gone with them and she did not return.
-Weeks after her disappearance, a teacher reported that Charlie had claimed that his mother was dead.
-Furthermore, Susan's parents, Chuck and Judy Cox, claimed that while at daycare several months after the disappearance, Braden drew a picture of a van with three people in it and told carers that, "Mommy was in the trunk".
+Police interviewed the Powells' elder son, Charlie, who confirmed that the camping trip Joshua described took place; however, unlike his father, he stated that Susan had gone with them and did not return.
+Weeks after her disappearance, a teacher reported Charlie had claimed that his mother was dead.
+Furthermore, Susan's parents, Chuck and Judy Cox, claimed that while at daycare several months after the disappearance, Braden drew a picture of a van with three people in it and told carers: "Mommy was in the trunk."

 Investigators informed the media that they planned to question Joshua again, and subpoenaed all footage and interviews (aired and unaired) of Joshua from local television stations.
-On December 14, Joshua retained an attorney in connection with the investigation, and police said that he grew increasingly uncooperative.
-A few days later, he took his sons to Puyallup to stay with Steven for the holidays.
-By December 24, Joshua was considered a person of interest in the investigation.
-On January 6, 2010, he returned with his brother, Michael, to pack the family's belongings, indicating he was moving permanently to Puyallup.
+On December 14, Joshua retained an attorney in connection with the investigation, and police stated that he had grown increasingly uncooperative.
+A few days later, Joshua took his sons to Puyallup to stay with his father for the holidays.
+By December 24, Joshua was considered a person of interest by investigators.
+On January 6, 2010, Joshua returned with his brother Michael to pack the family's belongings, indicating he was moving permanently to Puyallup.

 Developments in 2010–2012

-In Puyallup, Joshua occupied a home with his two sons, his father Steven, his brothers Michael and Jonathan, and his sister Alina.
+In Puyallup, Joshua occupied a home with his two sons, his father Steven, his brothers Michael and John and his sister Alina.
 Joshua indicated that he would rent out his house in Utah.
-It was reported that he returned to Puyallup after he had lost his job.
+It was reported that he returned to Puyallup after he had lost his job in West Valley City.